Mule runtime engine implements a reactive execution engine, tuned for non-blocking and asynchronous execution.

 logger) or HTTP Request operation (

-Blocking IO: For IO that blocks the calling thread, for example, a Database Select operation (
+For IO that blocks the calling thread, for example, a Database Select operation (

 See specific component or module documentation to learn the processing type it supports.
 If none is specified, the default is CPU Light.